cocos-creator/firedoc-2.x/README.md

 If you are wanting to write a new theme and need some details, you could go to: [themes README](themes).

+**Note**: please make sure you have the installed following dependencies before using theme functionality:

+- Node.js or IO.js which supports:
+  + Template string
+  + Synchronous `child_prcess` spawn
+- `git` command-line tool

 Test
 -------------